Indian Food Stall Sells Snacks That are Literally on Fire

 Eating hot food is one thing, but munching on a snack which has literally been set on fire?
-That is an entirely different experience.

 A unique paan stall in New Delhi has recently gone viral on social media for its game-changing preparation that keeps the traditional chew aflame as it touches the customer’s mouth.